luhouyang/opengenome/README.md

 ## License

-`opengenome` was created by Lu Hou Yang.
+`opengenome` was created by Open-Genome Project Group:

 It is licensed under the terms of the GNU General Public License v3.0 license.

+## Contibutors

+In alphabetical order:

+- Anson Cheng Jian Shiun

+- Lim Jia Chyuen

+- Lu Hou Yang